libremfg/rhize-docs/content/deploy/maintain/audit.md

     identifier:
 ---

 The [audit trial]({{< relref "/how-to/audit" >}}) can generate a high volume of data, so it is a good practice to periodically _archive_ portions of it.
 An archive separates a portion of the data from the database and keeps it for long-term storage.
-This process involves the use of PostgresQL [Table Partitions](https://www.postgresql.org/docs/current/ddl-partitioning.html).Doing this speeds up the query of existing data, whilst allowing for cost effective storage of older data.
+This process involves the use of PostgreSQL [Table Partitions](https://www.postgresql.org/docs/current/ddl-partitioning.html).

+Archiving a partition improves query speed for current data, while providing a cost-effective way to store older.

 ## Prerequisites

 Before you start, ensure you have the following:

-- A designated backup location, for example `~/rhize-backups/libre-audit`.
+- A designated backup location, for example `~/rhize-archives/libre-audit`.
 - Access to the [Rhize Kubernetes Environment](/deploy/install/setup-kubernetes) {{% param pre_reqs %}}

 Also, before you start, confirm you are in the right context and namespace.